lvcabral/carabiner/README.md

 - Configurable global shortcut to show/hide the floating window
 - Option to show/hide the settings window on app start
 - Option to launch the app on system login
+- Option to enable/disable the always on top for the floating window

 ### Future Improvements